jez/blog/_posts/2024-09-15-iphone-travel-laptop.md

 ![Hard to use my phone for scale when I need it to take the picture](/assets/img/folding-keyboard-vs-airpods.jpg)

 I picked up this [wireless folding keyboard][keyboard] for \$25 on Amazon.
-It's only slight bigger than my phone itself (iPhone 12) and even fits in my jeans front pocket.
+It's only slight bigger than my phone itself (iPhone 12) and manages to fit in my jeans front pocket.

 [keyboard]: https://www.amazon.com/dp/B0BZLMG7SN/

 ![](/assets/img/folding-keyboard-folded.jpg)

 For many of my personal trips, bringing a full-sized laptop or even an iPad is overkill, especially if there's only a 10% chance that I'll end up using it.
-When I do wish I had a laptop, it's usually because suddenly I want to do a little blogging or light programming.[^chance] Now, all I have to do is tuck this keyboard somewhere in a carry-on.
+When I do wish I had a laptop, it's usually because I want to do a little blogging or light programming.[^chance] Now, all I have to do is tuck this keyboard somewhere in a carry-on.

 [^chance]:
   For example, the trip calls for nothing but day hiking, but one day we get rained out.
 Or the trip calls for nothing but skiing, but the first day I get injured.